VsevolodUstinov/ai-first-workspace-template/Docs/SalesAndMarketing/Media activities/Cursor Case Activities/Webinars/Webinar/Prompts-and-Examples-Webinar-20min.md

 ### When unclear → ask the agent to web‑search (1 min)

-* Which models to use?
+- Which models to use?
 How do cursor rules work?
 How to connect Google Drive?

-### When it does something dumb → ask the agent how others solve it in practice
+### When it does something dumb → ask the agent how others solve this task

-### Roma asks “What are you building at Elly right now?”
+### Roma asks “What are you working on at Elly?”
 (2 min)

-* Agent — “Analyze project metrics and suggest improvements”, “Create a rule to scale/pause ads”
+- Agent — “Analyze project metrics and suggest improvements”, “Create a rule to scale/pause ads”
-* Alpha — if you need analytics or want pilot access — DM us
+- Alpha — if you need analytics or want to join the pilot — DM us

 ## Follow the updates (channel screenshot)